FUELING OUR DEMOCRACY THROUGH CIVICS THAT SPEAKS TO EVERY STUDENT!

 Civic education and civic engagement are essential for a sustainable democratic republic.
 We believe that young people generate great ideas and insights about their learning environments when given the opportunity to share.
 By gathering insight from youth nationwide, we can better understand gaps in civic education standards and pinpoint solutions to improve civic learning experiences for all.

-We want to hear from students 5th graders through college!
-Help us empower our youth by sharing their stories and experiences with civic education.
-We need your help to raise awareness around the importance of equitable civic education and the need for relevant civic learning for all students.
+We heard from students 5th graders through college between March and June!
+Thank you for your part in encouraging young people to share their stories and experiences about civic education.
+We need your continued help to raise awareness around the importance of equitable civic education and the need for relevant civic learning for all students.

 Read the results from the #CivicsForUS Listening Tour below!